Gilmore Hall 202

 To be eligible for a BS degree from CTAHR, students must complete the General Education Core requirements, CTAHR requirements, course requirements of the CTAHR major, and 45 credit hours of upper division courses (300+ level courses), earn a minimum cumulative 2.0 GPA in major courses, and maintain a minimum cumulative GPA of 2.0 in a minimum of 120 credit hours as prescribed by the major.
 Some majors may require more credit hours.
 All CTAHR undergraduates are required to complete a set of interrelated courses: HDFS 380/380L Research Methodology/Lab or NREM 310 Statistics in Agriculture and Human Resources; and an internship or capstone course within their major field.
 Foreign language requirements are specific to each academic program.
 Check with a CTAHR academic advisor for more information.

 Students seeking a multiple major/degree must have a minimum 3.0 cumulative GPA, submit an application, personal statement and academic plan, in addition to meeting with a CTAHR academic advisor.
-Students desiring to add a CTAHR major/degree as their secondary major/degree, must successfully complete the introductory course for the CTAHR major with a C or better (except for FSHN, which must be completed with a B or better) and started math, chemistry, and biology course work if required for the proposed major.
+Students desiring to add a CTAHR major/degree as their secondary major/degree, must successfully complete the introductory course for the CTAHR major with a C or better and started math, chemistry, and biology course work if required for the proposed major.

 Graduate studies leading to a master of science degree are available in nine fields: animal sciences; entomology; environmental management; food science; molecular biosciences and bioengineering; natural resources and environmental management; nutritional science; tropical plant pathology; and tropical plant and soil sciences.
 Doctor of philosophy programs are available in six fields: tropical plant pathology, molecular biosciences and bioengineering, entomology, natural resources and environmental management, nutrition, and tropical plant and soil sciences.